 Make Colorful Crystals from Coal

 Coal isn't just for Christmas stockings, old trains or grilling hamburgers.
-When coal is under great pressure for millions of years, it creates beautiful, sparkling diamonds.
+Here's an earth science fun fact: when coal is under great pressure for millions of years, it creates beautiful, sparkling diamonds.
 Your child won't have to wait nearly that long for their own pieces of coal to turn into gems.
 With a simple chemical experiment, she'll be able to create crystals before her very eyes!

 What You Need: